leohoare/TradeLedger/readme.md

 4. Seperate API into multiple, Data Access Layer (with entity), Business Layer / passing and Handler/Controller.
 5. API not routed correctly, currently supports all HTTP operations not just get.

-API needs to decide if generic to feed through objects as in database or if structure is enforced through ORM.
+Decision needs to be made if API is generic and designed to feed data directly through API or if structure is enforced through ORM.
 Currently just fed from database straight back to API.
 This would allow for passing and appropriately dealing with data for example IP could be stored as unsigned int and passed back through to allow for easier query filtering.